National Redress Scheme

 Brisbane Grammar School applied for entry to the National Redress Scheme on 20 August 2019 and the Minister for Social Services formally declared the School as a participating institution under the Scheme on 23 April 2020.

-While the School has been operating its own Redress Scheme since 2000, the National Redress Scheme provides an additional path for those who have experienced abuse in the past to seek redress independent of the School.
+While the School has been operating its own Redress Scheme since 2000, the National Redress Scheme provides an alternative path for those who have experienced abuse in the past to seek redress independent of the School.
 The National Redress Scheme provides counselling, monetary payments, as well as a direct personal response by the School if the person chooses.

 Under the rules of the National Redress Scheme, any application for redress must be lodged directly with the Scheme itself.